 - Excessive workload: Physicians often work long hours and are required to see a high volume of patients, which can lead to exhaustion and burnout.

 - Administrative burdens: Increasingly complex administrative tasks, such as electronic health record documentation and insurance billing, can take up a significant amount of a physician’s time and contribute to burnout.
+The National Institutes of Health offers numerous studies detailing this burden.

 - Lack of control and autonomy: Physicians may feel that they have little control over their work environment and are unable to make decisions that impact their practice, which can lead to feelings of frustration and burnout.